 For students, grades are more than just numbers.
 They reflect academic performance, decide eligibility for scholarships, and play an important role in job applications and higher education admissions.
 Two of the most common terms that appear on mark sheets are SGPA and CGPA.
-Understanding the difference between SGPA and CGPA is essential because universities, employers, and even scholarship committees interpret these scores differently.
+It is required that the students familiarize themselves with the difference between SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average) so they can monitor their performance in 2025.

-SGPA shows performance in a single semester.
-It gives a snapshot of how a student performed across all subjects in that term.
-Whereas CGPA, or Cumulative Grade Point Average, is the overall average of the grade points attained across multiple semesters, offering a long-term view of academic performance.
+Your performance in a single semester is reflected through SGPA, whereas your performance in all semesters is reflected through CGPA.
+SGPA gives a snapshot of how a student performed across all subjects in that term whereas, CGPA is the overall average of the grade points attained across multiple semesters, offering a long-term view of academic performance.

 It is important to know both the terms SGPA and CGPA in detail, with formulas, step-by-step examples, and how to convert gpa to percentage or international GPA scales.
 This article discusses which metric matters more for jobs and higher studies, the impact of retakes and backlogs, and strategies to improve scores effectively.